akshay8856/HDP2CDP-DC-precheck/README.md

 3. Hive Client Must be Installed on the node where this script is executed

-4. For unsecured cluster : (This is required for Hive Pre Upgrade check)
+4. For unsecured cluster : (This is required for Hive Pre Upgrade check & Atlas hbase table backup)
 ```
 - Create home directory for root user in hdfs ;
  $ su - hdfs